alosadagrande/tekton-dpdk/blog.md

+Alberto Losada Grande
+Sergi Jiménez

-# Building Cloud-native Network Functions with OpenShift Pipelines
+# Building CNF applications with OpenShift Pipelines

 You've probably heard about the fifth-generation technology standard for cellular networks (5G) or edge computing, and the potential to change the world and affect our lives.
 This new technology will support billions of devices with almost no latency at speeds around 20 times faster than its predecessor.
 Now, think about the Internet of Things (IoT), Telemedicine, Virtual Reality (VR), Autonomous Cars, Faster Gaming...
 Apologies for interrupting, but let's put aside for a moment our imagination and dig into the technology required to satisfy our dreams.

 All of these technologies and applications often demand very high-performance requirements for both throughput, latency, and efficiency.
 This means that a compilation of multiple features is required for adequate utilization of the underlying platform capabilities when deploying **deterministic** applications.
 Some examples of these required network features are [Multus CNI](https://github.com/intel/multus-cni), [SR-IOV](https://en.wikipedia.org/wiki/Single-root_input/output_virtualization) and [Data Plane Development Kit (DPDK)](https://www.dpdk.org/).
 They are elements of what is called **Containerized Network Functions** or **Cloud-native Network Functions** (CNFs).